dirkkelly/dirkkelly/content/philosophy/on-my-honor.md

 To do my duty to my god

-And to life in the universe
+And to the preservation of life

 To help other people

-And to live by my laws
+And to live by universal laws